xiusu/BCNetV2/BCNet/README.md

 # BCNet: Searching for Network Width with Bilaterally Coupled Network
 This repository includes the code for [BCNet: Searching for Network Width with Bilaterally Coupled Network](https://openaccess.thecvf.com/content/CVPR2021/papers/Su_BCNet_Searching_for_Network_Width_With_Bilaterally_Coupled_Network_CVPR_2021_paper.pdf).
-BCNet aims to search with neural architectures with more fairly way,
+BCNet aims to search with neural architectures in more fairly way,

-## Dependences
+## Dependencies

 The virtual env should be activated first:
 ```shell